Culmination Of 18 Months Of Van Life In Mexico

 'Cuota' & 'Libre' = Toll Road & Free Road

 Cuota means toll roads.
-You pay the fee at a toll booth in order to drive on newly constructed and smooth highways.
+You pay the fee at a toll booth to drive on newly constructed and smooth highways.
 The price for each toll is almost always posted right before the toll booth.

 'Lleno' = Full